9 Surprising Things to Try Before You Buy

 Mattresses: Sleep on it.
 Literally.

 Mattress stores do, of course, allow you to lie on and test out each of their models, but it's tough to know exactly how well you're going to sleep through the night until, well, you actually sleep a night on a mattress.
 Most mattress companies offer 60-90 day money-back guarantees, which is something everyone should take advantage of when shopping in the traditional way.
-However, if you don't want to pay a dime for a new mattress until you know how it's going to affect your sleep patterns over time, you should check out all the options at Novosbed.
-Novosbed is an online mattress company which allows customers to a 120 night trial period on the mattress of their choice.
-If you don't like it after 120 days, you can send it back and try out a new one for another 120 days.
-The mattresses are by all accounts very comfy, and you don't have to pay until you're sure you want to keep one forever.
+However, if you don't want to commit to a new mattress until you know how it's going to affect your sleep patterns over time, you should check out all the options at Nectar, which offers a 365 night trial period on the mattress of their choice.

 Trying a mattress before buying is becoming more and more popular.
 Here are a few other options that allow you to try before buying, or offer a money-back guarantee if you're not happy after a couple months: